-Below, you'll find a list of the First-Year Seminars being offered during the fall 2012 semester.
+Below, you'll find a list of the First-Year Seminars being offered during the fall semester.
 This year's Seminars cover a wide-range of topics and disciplines, and we're sure you'll find several that interest you.
-After you've looked over the list and identified the courses that you find appealing, log in to the Orientation website and complete the Academic Direction Task no later than May 28.
-(Please note: the task will not be available until the second week in May.)
+After you've looked over the list and identified the courses that you find appealing, log in to the Orientation website and complete the Academic Direction Task no later than June 6.

 Please note: We provide the listing below as a resource for students and families, not as a complete listing.
 As courses fill up with students, they will be removed from the Academic Direction form, but they may still appear on this page.
 The Academic Direction task is the most up-to-date source of currently available courses.

 Trust and Betrayal